zfedoran/solanabeach-vscode/README.md

 This theme is a fork of the awesome SynthWave '84 theme.
 Much thanks to Robb Owen for this.

-__As of v0.1.0, no external extensions are needed to activate the glow effect!__
+__As of February 9th 2022, it seems that the glow effect no longer works reliably with the latest release of Visual Code.
+Stay tuned, we're working on finding the source of the issue.__

 ![Neon glowing text](./theme.png)